Ready, set – guests! Is your outdoor space ready for summer parties?

 Brush up your furniture

 Even if it’s been stored away for several months, garden furniture looks tired and dirty all too quickly.
-So, give everything a good clean and consider upcycling it rather than buying brand new (perfect if you’re working on a budget), you’ll be amazed at what a lick of paint can do.
+So, give everything a good clean and rather than buying brand new (perfect if you’re working on a budget), you’ll be amazed at what a lick of paint can do.
 Don’t worry about not having enough chairs either – try to provide as many options as possible; everything from bean bags to large floor cushions even a rug or two will provide excellent seating solutions.

 Focus on shade